UnKnoWn2455/AI---RunTrack/README.md

 [Google Maps API](https://developers.google.com/maps/documentation/android-sdk) :
 To track user's running activity such as speed, distance and path on the map.

+[Python]
+Used for training and running the Temporal Convolutional Network model.

+[TensorFlow / PyTorch]
+Machine learning framework used to implement the TCN model.

 [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) :
 For injecting dependencies.